On the structure of finitely generated modules and the unmixed degrees: Preliminaries

 where $\underline{x} = x_1,\ldots,x_d$ runs over all systems of parameters of $M$. \end{enumerate} \end{remark}

 Problem of the splitting of local cohomology is started in \cite{CQ11}.
 For convenience we recall some results of \cite{CQ11} (with slight generalizations).
 Suppose we are given an integer $t$, an ideal $\frak a$ of $R$ and a submodule $U$ of $M$.
 Set $\overline{M} =M/U$.
-We say that an element $x \in \mathfrak{a}$ satisfies the condition $(\sharp)$ if $0:_Mx = U$ and the short exact sequence
+We say that an element $x \in \mathfrak{a}$ satisfies the {\it (SES) condition} at degrees $i < t - 1$, the {\it short exact sequence condition} for local cohomology at degrees $i < t -1$, if $0:_Mx = U,$ and the short exact sequence

 induces short exact sequences for all $i<t-1$.
 When this is the case, we consider the above exact sequence as an extension of $H^{i+1}_\mathfrak{a}(\overline{M})$ by $H^{i}_\mathfrak{a}(M)$, therefore as an element of $\mathrm{Ext}^1_R(H^{i+1}_\mathfrak{a}(\overline{M}), H^{i}_\mathfrak{a}(M))$ (see \cite[Chapter 3]{Mac75}).
 We denote this element by $E_x^i$.
 Especially, if $H^{t}_\mathfrak{a}(\overline{M}) \cong H^{t}_\mathfrak{a}(M)$, then we have the short exact sequence